port-labs/port-docs/docs/software-catalog/page/page.md

 - Runs
 - Audit Log

-## Blueprint Page
+## Blueprint page

-A full page table widget that holds all of the Blueprints specific Entities.
+This page displays a table widget that details all the Blueprints specific Entities.

 ![Microservice blueprint page](../../../static/img/software-catalog/pages/MicroserviceBlueprintPage.png)

 ## Page operations

 Each page type has a set of operations that can be performed from the UI.
-The table below summarizes the available operations according to the page type:
+The table below summarizes the available operations for every type:

 | Page type                                                                          | Save a view | Save view as<br /> a new page | Edit page | Delete page |
 | ---------------------------------------------------------------------------------- | :---------: | :---------------------------: | :-------: | :---------: |